Industrial Development Corporation (IDC) Bursary South Africa 2022 – 2023

 - Latest academic results, if not studying this year (certified copy)

-- Full tertiary academic record, if currently at tertiary level (certified copy)
+- Full tertiary academic record, if currently studying (certified copy)

-- Proof of acceptance or provisional admission at an approved institute (on institutions letterhead)
+- Proof of acceptance or provisional admission at a tertiary institution (on institutions letterhead)

-- Parents/ guardians proof of income (latest payslips if employed/ sworn affidavit or financial statements if self-employed/ sworn affidavit or death certificate if deceased/ divorce certificate if divorced/ sworn statement if separated) (certified copies)
+- Parents or guardians proof of income (latest payslips if employed/ sworn affidavit or latest audited financial statements if self-employed/ sworn affidavit or death certificate if deceased/ divorce certificate if divorced/ sworn statement if separated) (certified copies)

 CLOSING DATE FOR THE IDC BURSARY